Most of us have been trained to aspire to more.

 While I easily have enough love for many more kids (my neices and nephew get it instead), I’d have to sacrifice my time with all of them as it would need to be divvied up.

-Convenience for international travel and financial costs come into this but aren’t the major decider for my wife and I. Time is.
+Convenience for international travel and financial costs come into this but aren’t the major decider for my wife and I. Time is the core one.

 My solution: don’t have more kids.